 Educate yourself and your team.
 Establish recurring weekly or bi-weekly meetings to learn as a team about the QPP options, requirements and important deadlines.
 A few key responsibilities must be assigned:

-- Designate the team member who will be responsible for running your MIPS Advancing Care and Quality Reports
+- Designate the team member who will be responsible for running the Promoting Interoperability (PI) and Quality Reports

 - Decide who will be responsible for staying informed and gathering details on any upcoming webinars, newsletters, blogs, announcements sent by Kareo, or updates from CMS.
 This staff member should share this information in your next team meeting

-- Review and select your measures for Quality, Advancing Care Information (ACI), and Improvement Activities (IA)
+- Review and select your measures for Quality, Promoting Interoperability (PI), and Improvement Activities (IA)

 - Discuss and establish your performance goals

-- Determine your reporting period: 90 days or a full year for ACI and IA (Quality must be reported for a full year)
+- Determine your reporting period: 90 days or a full year for PI and IA (Quality must be reported for a full year)

 - Confirm clinician eligibility